- Frank + health.com.au

 If you’re wondering if it’s worthwhile keeping your private health insurance right now, we’ve broken down some options and things to keep in mind based on the type of cover you currently have.

 Private hospital cover is complicated, and there’s more to it than just elective surgery.
 If you are able to, maintaining your private hospital cover is always a good idea, even at a time like this.
-There may be an even greater backlog of elective surgeries when services eventually return to normal.
+Due to previous elective surgery caps, there may be a greater backlog in the public system.

 Lifetime Health Cover (LHC) loading allows you to drop private hospital cover for a maximum of 1,094 days in your lifetime without incurring a LHC loading penalty.
 If you decide to suspend your hospital policy instead of cancel, your LHC loading won’t be impacted.